dotnet/csharpstandard/standard/variables.md

 A parameter declared with an `in` modifier is an ***input parameter***.

-An input parameter refers to the variable given as the argument in the function member or delegate invocation.
-The variable given as the argument is the referent of the input parameter.
-Thus, the value of an input parameter is always the same as the underlying variable.
+An input parameter is a reference variable (§ref-span-safety) which comes into existence upon invocation of the function member, delegate, anonymous function, or local function and its referent is initialized to the variable given as the argument in that invocation.
+An input parameter ceases to exist when execution of the function body completes.
+Unlike value parameters an input parameter may not be captured (§ref-span-safety-limitations).

 The following definite assignment rules apply to input parameters.